-South Mccuaig Drive runs through the Clarke neighbourhood in eastern Milton, a residential corridor shaped by family homes and quiet side streets.
+South Mccuaig Drive runs through the Clarke neighbourhood in Milton's east end.

-Public elementary students draw to Irma Coulson PS or Tiger Jeet Singh PS, both a five-minute drive.
-Catholic elementary students attend Our Lady of Fatima Catholic ES, also five minutes away.
-Secondary students have Milton District High School within five minutes for public, or Bishop P.F.
-Reding Catholic SS at four minutes for Catholic.
-The cluster of schools within a short radius makes this a practical stretch for families routing multiple children through different boards.
+Public elementary students draw to Irma Coulson Public School or Tiger Jeet Singh Public School, both about five minutes by car.
+Catholic elementary students attend Our Lady of Fatima Catholic Elementary School, also five minutes away.
+For secondary, public catchment falls to Milton District High School, while Catholic students attend Bishop P.F.
+Reding Catholic Secondary School, four minutes from the street.

 Detached inventory on South Mccuaig Drive has seen 2 closed sales recently.
 Details below.